 The use of StingRay technology as it currently stands is already incredibly secretive, with police departments and manufacturers such as Harris Corporation concealing their use of the phone-tracking equipment from the courts through the use of non-disclosure agreements.

-The Department of Homeland Security’s US Customs and Border Protection and the FBI already use planes and drones in areas that are more than 100 miles of the Mexican border to conduct aerial surveillance, and government agencies have been revealed to have been using Cessna planes outfitted with StingRay technology to track suspects.
+The Department of Homeland Security’s U.S. Customs and Border Protection and the FBI already use planes and drones in areas that are more than 100 miles of the Mexican border to conduct aerial surveillance, and government agencies have been revealed to have been using Cessna planes outfitted with StingRay technology to track suspects.
 The FBI has been resistant to answer even lawmakers’ questions about how many drones it operates and how often they are used.

-“It is both technologically possible and by no means a leap to imagine that once the FAA approves broader use of drones within the US by law enforcement, [law enforcement officials] may put StingRays on them,” said Nathan Freed Wessler, a staff attorney with the ACLU’s Speech, Privacy and Technology Project, and an expert on StingRay technology.
+“It is both technologically possible and by no means a leap to imagine that once the FAA approves broader use of drones within the U.S. by law enforcement, [law enforcement officials] may put StingRays on them,” said Nathan Freed Wessler, a staff attorney with the ACLU’s Speech, Privacy and Technology Project, and an expert on StingRay technology.

-UAS have also been outfitted with thermal sensing technologies to produce heat maps of people inside buildings.
+Drones have also been outfitted with thermal sensing technologies to produce heat maps of people inside buildings.

-Other advocates worry if domestic drones are deployed as a platform for providing temporary internet service to consumers, it could potentially give corporate drone operators access to the internet data of those consumers and threaten net neutrality.
+Other advocates worry if commercial drones are deployed as a platform for providing temporary internet service to consumers, it could potentially give corporate drone operators access to the internet data of those consumers and threaten net neutrality.